markconcha0214-ai/n8nblogsamples/blog-post.md

 ## Common Mistakes

-Many beginners make the mistake of jumping straight into deep learning without understanding the basics which can lead to confusion and frustration and wasted time.
+Many beginners make the mistake of jumping straight into deep learning without understanding the basics.
+This can lead to confusion, frustration, and wasted time.

 Other mistakes:
 - Not cleaning data properly
 - Overfitting models
-- ignoring model validation
+- Ignoring model validation
 - Not understanding the problem domain

 ## Best Practices